 A statue of one of the Boston Latin School’s former students, Benjamin Franklin, is now located at the site of the original schoolhouse.
 Other notable students who attended the school were Samuel Adams, John Hancock, Robert Treat Paine and William Hooper.

-The original wooden schoolhouse was torn down in 1745 when King’s Chapel was expanded and the school was continued in a variety of different locations.
+The original wooden schoolhouse was torn down in 1745 when King’s Chapel was expanded and the school moved to a variety of different locations over the years, including to the corner of School Street and Chapman Place, where the historic Omni Parker House Hotel now stands, from 1748-1844.
 The school is currently located in the Fenway neighborhood.

 Address: Castle Island, Boston, Massachusetts